phorsfall/teaching-sinatra/lesson_plans/lesson1.md

 # Lesson 1

+03/03/2010

 ## Introduction

-* Thanks
 * Introducing me
   * Name
-  * Job
+  * What do I do?
 * The course
   * Who's done any programming?
-* What are building?
-Introducing our Blog App
+* What are we building?
+Introduce our Blog App.
 * A few moving parts:
   * HTML
   * CSS